Lissy93/dashy/README.md

 ```
 [![Dashy on Docker Hub](https://dockeri.co/image/lissy93/dashy)](https://hub.docker.com/r/lissy93/dashy)

-If you prefer to use Docker Compose, [here is an example](./docs/deployment.md#using-docker-compose).

-Dashy is also available through GHCR, run: `docker pull ghcr.io/lissy93/dashy`.

-To use Dashy on an system other than `amd64`, then use [one of these tags](https://hub.docker.com/r/lissy93/dashy/tags).
-There are containers for `arm32-7`, `arm64-v8` and a multi-architecture image.

-The image defaults to `:latest`, but you can instead specify a specific version, e.g. `docker pull lissy93/dashy:release-1.5.0`
+See also examples [with Docker Compose](./docs/deployment.md#using-docker-compose).
+Dashy is also available via GHCR, and tags for other architectures (`arm32-7`, `arm64-v8`, etc) and set versions are supported

-> Once you've got Dashy running, you can take a look at [App Management Docs](./docs/management.md), for info on using health checks, provisioning assets, configuring web servers, securing your app, logs, performance and more.
+> Once you've got Dashy running, see [App Management Docs](./docs/management.md), for info on using health checks, updating, backups, web-server configs, logs, performance, security and more.

 ### Deploying from Source 🚀